- CEHA-RIHEL Scholarship

 Award amount: The yearly scholarship award may be up to $1,000, which may be divided depending on the number of awardees.
 Minimum award is $250.

-Award made: September 2016; made directly to the selected intern(s); recipient(s) will be acknowledged in CEHA’s newsletter and at the Annual Education Conference in September
+Award made: Directly to the selected intern(s); recipient(s) will be acknowledged in CEHA’s newsletter and at the Annual Education Conference in September

 See the application form for complete eligibility requirements.SUBMIT A TOM DOUVILLE SCHOLARSHIP APPLICATION